Javran/Thinking-dumps/sicp/ch04/qeval.md

 Query system database management.
 Defines formats for assertions and rules.
 Specifies how assertions and rules are stored in this system.

+In theory, merely using two streams: `THE-ASSERTIONS` and `THE-RULES` will also work, since pattern matching or unification will be following to eliminate invalid solutions, but we can index some of the stored assertions and rules to speed up this part a little bit.

 ### Assertions

 Assertions are represented and stored as pairs, whose `car` part is